FSSC 22000

 2. No

-Central processes on headquarters & manufacturing sites
+Central processes at headquarters & production sites

 Answer